 - Use tasks for non-request bound functionality- If your application performs work that can be done beyond the scope of a user-facing request, put it in a task!
 Sending this work to Task Queue instead of waiting for it to complete before returning a response can significantly reduce user-facing latency.
 Task Queue can then give you much more control over execution rates and help smooth out your load.

-- Use Cloud Datastore more efficiently - See below for more detail.
+- Use Firestore in Datastore mode (Datastore) more efficiently - See below for more detail.

 - Execute multiple URL Fetch calls in parallel:

 - Batch together multiple URL Fetch calls instead of handling them individually inside individual user-facing requests, and handle them in an offline task in parallel via async URL Fetch.

 - For HTTP sessions, write asynchronously - Java lets

 you configure your application to asynchronously write HTTP session data

 <async-session-persistence enabled="true"/>to your

 appengine-web.xml.
 Session data is always written synchronously to App Engine Memcache, and if a request tries to read the session data when App Engine Memcache is not available it will fail over to the Datastore, which might not yet have the most recent update.
 This means there is a small risk your application will see stale session data, but for most applications the latency benefit far outweighs the risk.